-† D or D+ grades may not be issued in STCW Coast Guard license courses, effective Spring 2005.
+D or D+ grades may not be issued in STCW Coast Guard license courses, effective Spring 2005.

-D and D+ are not utilized for Graduate courses
+D and D+ are not utilized for Graduate courses.

-Readmission after Withdrawal/Academic Disenrollment/Administrative Disenrollment
+Readmission after a Withdrawal, Academic Disenrollment, or Administrative Disenrollment

-A student who wants to return to Maritime College after a withdrawal, an administrative disenrollment, or an academic disenrollment must apply for readmission through the Admissions Office.
-A student who has been academically disenrolled will be considered for readmission only after a "get well program" is completed at another college (at least 12 credits relevant to the requested degree, with a grade of C or better and with an overall GPA \geq 2.5).
+A student who would like to return to Maritime College after a withdrawal, an administrative disenrollment, or an academic disenrollment must apply for readmission through the Admissions Office.
+A student who has been academically disenrolled will be considered for readmission only after a "get well program" is completed at another college (at least 12 credits relevant to the requested degree, with a grade of C or better and with an overall GPA > 2.5).

-All requests for readmission must include a required application form, official transcripts for college work since leaving Maritime, and any additional information requested by the dean of admissions or the academic dean.
+All requests for readmission must include a required application form, official transcripts for college work since leaving Maritime, and any additional information requested by the Dean of Admissions or the Associate Provost for Academic Programs, Planning and Assessment (or their designees).
 A student seeking to rejoin the Regiment will need the approval of the commandant of cadets and an in-person meeting may be necessary.

-A readmitted student will generally be required to follow the degree curriculum in effect at the time of readmission and should meet with the academic dean or the department dhair to formulate a schedule for the semester of return.
+A readmitted student will generally be required to follow the degree curriculum in effect at the time of readmission and should meet with the Academic School Dean or the department chair to formulate a schedule for the semester of return.

-Readmission to a License Degree Program
+Readmission to a License Program